SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 // Show gap:
 While both static and learned enhancement methods have shown benefits in improving fundus image quality, most enhancement techniques are designed as independent preprocessing modules that are optimized separately from the actual analysis task.
 As a result, the enhancement focuses primarily on visual quality rather than task-specific feature optimization.
 This limits their effectiveness when they are integrated into diagnostic pipelines such as glaucoma detection and segmentation, where the final goal is accurate analysis rather than just improved image appearance.

 To address this gap, we propose a task-aware learned enhancement approach to jointly train the enhancement model together with the segmentation model.
 By optimizing both modules end-to-end, the enhancer learns to emphasize features that are relevant for accurate OD and OC segmentation.

-//TODO: highlight that RMHA-Net also uses ASPP
+Additionally, inspired by the strong performance of recent architectures such as RMHA-Net @Zedan.2025 and its effective use of ASPP for multi-scale feature extraction, we also integrate ASPP into one of our model variants for comparison.

 = Methodology
 == Dataset